tue-mps/refnetplusplus/README.md

 ## Acknowledgments
 - Thanks to Elektrobit Automotive GmbH and Mobile Perception Systems Lab from Eindhoven University of Technology for their continous support.
-- This project is an extended version of [REFNet](https://github.com/tue-mps/refnet/).
+- Visit our previous work: [REFNet](https://github.com/tue-mps/refnet/).

 ## License
 The repo is released under the BSD 3-Clause License.